bids-standard/bids-specification/src/04-modality-specific-files/11-functional-near-infrared-spectroscopy.md

 be directly attached to the scalp with adhesive.
 To facilitate description of the wide variety of possible configurations, several fields are RECOMMENDED within the `*_nirs.json` file.
+Additionally, in certain situations, reserved keywords MUST be used, When a custom made cap is used, the reserved keyword `custom` MUST be used in the `CapManufacturer` field.
+Simillarly, when a custom cap is used or custom modifications are made to a cap, then the reserved keyword `custom` MUST be used for the `CapManufacturersModelName` field.
+If no cap is used the reserved keyword `none` MUST be used in the `CapManufacturer` and `CapManufacturersModelName` field.
 To clarify the usage and interaction of these fields, the following examples are provided:

 -   If a commercial cap such as EasyCap actiCAP 64 Ch Standard-2 was used: